Kiiaorus/Kiiaorus/README.md

 <h1 align="center">Hi 👋, I'm Kiiaorus</h1>
-<h3 align="center">I am a web developer new to using AdonisJS for my backend and NuxtJS for my frontend.
+<h3 align="center">I am a web developer new to using <a href="https://adonisjs.com/" target="blank">AdonisJS</a> for my backend and <a href="https://nuxtjs.org/" target="blank">NuxtJS</a> for my frontend.
 Ah! and I am Kiiaorus, 22 years old and I have been a developer for 2 years.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kiiaorus&label=Profile%20views&color=0e75b6&style=flat" alt="kiiaorus" /> </p>